sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 <img src="assets/sp8.png" width="800"/>

-We are ready with our new conda environment called `snowpark`.
+We are ready with our new Conda environment called `snowpark`.

-Before we use this environment in VS Code, we should to install packages we will plan to use later in this QuichStart, inside our `snowpark` environment.
+Before we use this environment in VSCode, we should install packages we will plan to use later in this QuickStart, inside our `snowpark` environment.

 To install packages inside our `snowpark` environment, we need to first activate it.
 Run the command:
 ```plaintext